mattkrins/platysync/README.md

 # ❓ PlatySync

-PlatySync is an application which takes a data input, such as a CSV file, and execute actions based on conditions.
+PlatySync is an application which takes data input, such as a CSV file, and execute actions based on conditions.

 ## 💪 Features